 Robotics and IOT

 With smart houses, sensors, and connected devices all around us, learning to program them is sure to make living in a technology-advanced world more convenient.
 If you’re interested in robotics, there is no better place to start than with tools like Makey Makey and Arduino, combined with C-based programming language.
+During the call, our Executive Director of Coding With Kids Franchise will answer any initial questions you might have and send you a copy of our franchise disclosure document.
 Learning these methods, your kid will be able to create devices that can interact with other programs and computers.
 At Launch, we offer summer camps where students will learn to breadboard and wire components to a micro-controller that allows them to program inputs such as temperature, motion, and lighting levels and create a real world response in the form of lights, sounds, and other displays.
 Learn about the basics of analog and digital signals, and create an amazing connected devices.
 Build electrical engineering skills while working with the Arduino programming language (A C-based language) to make your world come alive.

 After-School Classes and Summer Camps